-Back in January, I wrote a news item about some new slot releases, and I noted the following:
+Back a few weeks ago, I wrote a news item about some new slot releases, and I noted the following:

 Breaking out of the traditional 5×3 mold is something that we expect to see a lot of smaller companies doing… we also expect those like Net Entertainment to keep things going like they have been with the more typical layouts.
 The reason for this is that they’re able to build solid games with… the traditional 5×3 video slot format, and there’s no real reason to change this.

 A comment was posted on the article by “Yappy” that took exception:

 As we all know… NetEnt completely ripped off Big Time Gaming’s MEGA SYMBOL game Temple Quest last year to win EGR slot of the year with Spinata Grande!

 I replied with another comment, of which the highlights are in the following: